SDawson777/nimbus-cms/docs/LEGAL_COMPLIANCE_NOTES.md

 # Legal and compliance scope

-This document clarifies what the Jars CMS compliance features cover, and what remains the responsibility of the buyer and their legal counsel.
+This document clarifies what the Nimbus Cannabis OS CMS compliance features cover, and what remains the responsibility of the buyer and their legal counsel.

 ## What the CMS provides